 The Syncros wheels accelerate well, complimenting the frame and on long flat stretches of road it was easy to get this bike up to speed and hold it there.
-This was helped by the handlebar and brakes which gave incredible reach.

-But for most of my riding this reach was too much.
 Riding on the tops was a delight; a nice short-reach, upright position giving loads of control.
 But on the hoods, where I do like to ride, I was too far stretched out.
 Almost the same as my road bike.

 When perched on top of the bars the bike’s geometry gives a nice high, upright ride position.
 Excellent for control and comfort as well as visibility when in traffic.
 The bottom bracket sits 28.2 off the ground (1.1cm higher than my road bike) while the standover height (at the centre point at the top of the head tube) is 85cm, 4.5cm higher than my road bike.
 The handlebars sat 4cm higher than the bars on my road bike with 4.5cm less reach from the front of my saddle.

-Back to the handlebars … The Syncros Creston 1.0 Flare bars measured 44cm (centre to centre) at the point just behind the brake hoods and 50cm at the bar end plugs.
+The Syncros Creston 1.0 Flare bars measured 44cm (centre to centre) at the point just behind the brake hoods and 50cm at the bar end plugs.
 Very wide, but this gives space for a bar bag.
 The own-brand seat pin and saddle were also more than good enough, the only surprise being a traditional seatpin clamp.
 On a frame this good I’d expect that to be neatly built in to the frame as per all other top of the range road bikes.

 But there are a couple of really neat additions to this bike that I hadn’t seen before.
 The cable guides on the headtube are neatly labeled with RD, FD and RB – read derailleur, front derailleur and rear brake.
 Not sure what exists inside the frame, but getting these right when pushing the cables through can save a lot of frustration later on.
 There’s also a hard, plastic domed plug that sits millimetres below the cage of the front mech which will prevent the chain bouncing off the inner chain-ring.
 That along with the clutch rear mech means you should never have to worry about your chain jumping off and getting tangled up at a crucial moment in that race that this bike is itching to be part of.